-Restricted cash, including cash equivalents, shown in the previous table represents collections from the underlying Net securitized assets shown in the previous table and certain reserve deposits held by TMCC for the VIEs and is included as part of Restricted cash and cash equivalents on our Consolidated Balance Sheets.
-Net securitized assets shown in the previous table are presented net of deferred fees and costs, deferred income, accumulated depreciation, and allowance for credit losses.
-Other assets represent used vehicles held-for-sale that were repossessed by or returned to TMCC for the benefit of the VIEs.
-The related debt of these consolidated VIEs is presented net of \$1,409 million and \$1,182 million of securities retained by TMCC at March 31, 2021 and 2020, respectively.
-Other liabilities represent accrued interest on the debt of the consolidated VIEs.
+Restricted cash, including restricted cash equivalents, shown in the previous tables represent collections from the underlying Net securitized assets and certain reserve deposits held by TMCC for the VIEs and is included as part of Restricted cash and cash equivalents on our Consolidated Balance Sheets.
+Net securitized assets shown in the previous tables are presented net of deferred fees and costs, deferred income, accumulated depreciation, and allowance for credit losses.
+Other assets represent accrued interests related to securitized retail finance receivables and used vehicles held-for-sale that were repossessed by or returned to TMCC for the benefit of the VIEs.
+The related debt of these consolidated VIEs is presented net of \$1.5 billion and \$1.7 billion of securities retained by TMCC at March 31, 2023 and 2022, respectively.
+Other liabilities represent accrued interests on the debt of the consolidated VIEs.